Towards Fair RAG: On the Impact of Fair Ranking in Retrieval-Augmented Generation: Experimental Methodology

+Hence, EAE-D measures how fairly exposure is allocated across the items that are explicitly used, addressing the shortcoming of EE by directly linking exposure to items that influence the final output of a RAG system.

-\subsubsection{Normalization of Metrics}
+\subsubsection{\textbf{Normalization of Metrics}}

-From Equation \ref{eq:ee-loss}, we decompose the metric into EE-D and EE-R. Since the bounds of these metrics depend on the number of useful items, normalization must be applied per query.
-Both metrics are min-max normalized based on their theoretical lower and upper bounds.
-We denote the normalized EE-D and EE-R as $\overline{\text{EE-D}}_\query$ and $\overline{\text{EE-R}}_\query$, respectively.
+Since EAR is an average over the percentage of entailed items for each sampled ranking, its values lie on a consistent scale with [0, 1] range.
+However, the bounds of EE-D, EE-R, and EAE-D depend on the number of useful items in the corpus.
+Consequently, we apply normalization on a per-query basis by min-max scaling each metric according to its theoretical lower and upper bounds.
+We denote the normalized EE-D, EE-R, and EAE-D as $\overline{\text{EE-D}}$, $\overline{\text{EE-R}}$, and $\overline{\text{EAE-D}}$ respectively.

 However, theoretically determining the bounds of the expected utility (EU) of a RAG model is challenging.
 To address this, we normalized the EU by the model's empirical upper bound, the maximum observed utility across all runs of the experiment with the same generators.
 To approach the true upper bound, these runs include RAG models with an oracle retriever that consistently ranks useful items (i.e., those with positive utility labels) above non-useful ones, stochastically returning one of the $m!(n-m)!$ different rankings, where $m$ represents the number of useful items in the corpus.
-We denote the normalized EU as $\overline{\text{EU}}_\query$, which can be interpreted as the distance to the optimal utility.
-From this section onwards, we omit the symbol $\query$ from the normalized metrics for brevity.
-Proofs and details on how each metric is normalized by its lower and upper bounds can be found in the Appendix. \ref{sec:app:normalization}.
+We denote the normalized EU as $\overline{\text{EU}}$, which can be interpreted as the distance to the optimal utility.